Get a Free Roof Inspection

 How long does it take to replace a roof?
-Most asphalt shingle roofs in Maryland are installed in 1 to 3 days.
-The full project, including inspection, insurance approval, and permits, runs 2 to 6 weeks from your first call to the final cleanup.
+Most asphalt shingle roofs in Maryland are installed within 1 to 3 days.
+The full project, including inspection, insurance approval, and permits, takes 2 to 6 weeks from your first call to final cleanup.

 A roof replacement is one of the biggest home projects a Maryland homeowner will face.
 The good news is that it takes far less time than most people expect.
 This guide breaks down the real 2026 timeline, from your first inspection to the final dumpster pickup.